 Paul Jacques - Integrative Psychotherapist (Reg.
 MBACP)

-I work from home in a low key, private practice, offering the client a safe and confidential space for them to explore their current ways of relating and acknowledge the impact past relationships are having on their present ones.
+I work from home in a low key, private practice, offering a safe and confidential space to explore current ways of relating and acknowledge the impact of past relationships on present ones.

-The process of the client expressing themselves, being themselves and accepting themselves within therapy, may help them make sense of the way they interact with others.
-Seeing themselves from the 'outside and others from the inside' (Barley, 2018), allows the client to reconnect with life and enhance their future capacity to seek healthy relationships.
+The process of expressing yourself, being yourself and accepting yourself within therapy, may help you make sense of the way you have interacted with others.
+Seeing yourself from the 'outside and others from the inside' (Barley, 2018), could allow you to reconnect with life and enhance your future capacity to seek healthy relationships.

 Barley, A. (2018) ‘Holding mind in mind’.
 Therapy Today, Vol.29, Issue 7

 Watson, J (2019) 'Who needs a diagnosis?'
 Therapy Today, Vol.30, Issue 1

 As you will have gathered, there are many different styles of therapy out there.
 Some focus on relieving your symptoms, such as cognitive behavioural therapy (CBT), while others, including psychodynamic psychotherapy, delve into the client’s past to help them understand themselves and move forward.

 I work with transference and relational language, which lays an emphasis on early childhood development and family dynamics and follow a change-based approach, incorporating experiential techniques, so the client can experience as well as talk about their upsetting thoughts, feelings and memories.

 I adhere to a Professional Code of Practice and try to promote an environment in which diverse backgrounds and experiences are valued, treating all with respect and dignity.